*This was co-written with my husband, Stephen. He deserves the primary credit including the overall concept.*

 Knowledge is the key to eventual sustainability.
-In other words, the +P approach to preparedness includes self improvement through acquisition of knowledge.
-This knowledge may be acquired in many ways including but not limited to continuing education, personal experience, experimentation, mentoring relationships, university studies, outdoor schools, primitive skills gatherings, books, videos, marital arts training centers, and self-help/motivational materials.
+In other words, the +P approach to preparedness includes self-improvement through the acquisition of knowledge.
+This knowledge may be acquired in many ways including but not limited to continuing education, personal experience, experimentation, mentoring relationships, university studies, outdoor schools, primitive skills gatherings, books, videos, martial arts training centers, and self-help/motivational materials.

 Physical and Mental Health